alifjobaer12/School_Management_System/README.md

 The **School Management System** is a desktop software solution to efficiently handle routine school management tasks.
 It features role-based access and custom dashboards for each user type:

-- 🏫 **Admin**: Manage students, teachers, and school settings
+- 🏫 **Admin**: Manage students, teachers, and school settings.
-- 👨‍🏫 **Teacher**: View class routines and daily schedules
+- 👨‍🏫 **Teacher**: Take attendance of students, view class routines and daily schedules.
-- 👨‍🎓 **Student**: Access personal details, class schedules, fee status, and grades
+- 👨‍🎓 **Student**: Access personal details, class schedules, fee status, and grades.

 ---

 ## ✨ Features

 ### 🛠️ Admin Capabilities
-- ➕ Add, 🔍 search, and ❌ delete students and teachers
+- ➕ Add, 🔍 search, and ❌ delete students and teachers.
-- 👁️ View all student and teacher records
+- 👁️ View all student and teacher records.
-- 💸 Update student tuition fees
+- 💸 Update student tuition fees and assign subject to teacher.
-- 🔐 Reset forgotten passwords (for registered users)
+- 🔐 Reset forgotten passwords (for registered users).
-- 📝 New user registration
+- 📝 New user registration.

 ### 📚 Teacher Dashboard
+- 🧑‍🏫 Take attendance of students.
-- 📅 View daily class routine with exact timings
+- 📅 View daily class routine with exact timings.
-- 📊 See total number of classes for the current day
+- 📊 See total number of classes for the current day.

 ### 📖 Student Dashboard
 - 🆔 View personal details